State of Rust 2026

 Context: First vendor-backed embedded Rust SDK (Espressif).
 Embassy runs on stable Rust (MSRV 1.75) with HALs for 1400+ STM32 chips, Nordic nRF, RP2040/RP23xx. embedded-hal 1.0 stable.

-Action: Evaluate esp-hal for ESP32 projects.
+Action: Review esp-hal for ESP32 projects.
 Consider Embassy for async embedded.
 Expect more vendor investment in Rust embedded toolchains.

 12. Safety-Critical Rust